 It also forms an important checkpoint during the self-certification process, i.e, during filing the GSTR-9C.
 Therefore September GST Return filing is significant and crucial.

-Here is an important checklist for all the taxpayers to consider before filing their September 2020 GST Returns:
+Here is an important checklist for all the taxpayers to consider before filing their September GST Return filing

 - Avail pending ITC